 Building apps that are accessible for everyone is something everyone needs to take seriously, which is why I’ve dedicated a whole technique project to it in the future – we’re going to be looking back at the previous projects we’ve made and seeing how we can improve them.

-Anyway, first things things – you have a new review and some challenges.
+Anyway, first things first – you have a new review and some challenges.
 Good luck!

 Anyone can sit through a tutorial, but it takes actual work to remember what was taught.
 It’s my job to make sure you take as much from these tutorials as possible, so I’ve prepared a short review to help you check your learning.